 The framework's key insight is that "agree" (veto power) should be reserved for decisions that genuinely require consensus -- not used as a default that requires everyone to sign off on everything.
 Most organizational decisions that become slow and contested are slow because the "agree" role has been assigned too broadly.

 Example: Amazon's use of a similar framework in their "one-way door vs. two-way door" distinction reflects the same underlying principle.
-Two-way door decisions (reversible, lower-stakes) can be made quickly by whoever is closest to the information.
+Jeff Bezos articulated this in his 2015 shareholder letter: two-way door decisions (reversible, lower-stakes) can be made quickly by whoever is closest to the information.
 One-way door decisions (irreversible, higher-stakes) require appropriate deliberation with senior involvement.
-Applying the same deliberation to both types wastes decision-making resources.
+Applying the same deliberation to both types wastes decision-making resources and creates the organizational sluggishness that Bezos called "Day 2" thinking.

 Reversibility-Based Decision Routing